ress059/ecu/doc/fsm_h/index.rst

     LED FSM Example

-The LED starts in the off state.
-LED_ON_EVENTs and LED_OFF_EVENTs can be blindly dispatched by the application since the state machine's implementation ensures the LED is always in the correct state.
-This logic is contained within a reusable LED object, whose implementation is in ``led.h`` and ``led.c``.
+The LED starts in the OFF_STATE.
+LED_ON_EVENTs and LED_OFF_EVENTs can be blindly dispatched by the application to turn the LED on and off respectively.
+The state machine's implementation ensures the LED is always in the correct state.
+Its logic is contained within a reusable LED object, whose implementation is in ``led.h`` and ``led.c``.

-The LED state machine is then used in a microcontroller application in ``main.c`` and then on a computer running test code in ``tests.c.``
+This LED module is then ported to two separate applications.
+The first on a microcontroller in ``main.c``, where multiple LED objects are created and used.
+The second on a computer in ``tests.c``, where the LED module is tested.

 led.h/.c
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^